 When Gauteng and Kaapstad separate, their children begin to fall apart: Hillbrow spirals into addiction, Yeoville dies, Maboneng is poisoned, and Sandton turns his back on the family.
 At home, the youngest, Msawawa, neglects his cousin Eskom, pushing the family further into darkness.
 Years later, Newtown returns to pick up the pieces.

-Performed with minimal staging, a single crate, live music, and dynamic physicality, Gauteng (for Ebenheizer) moves fluidly between humor, satire, and heartbreak.
+Performed with minimal staging, a single crate, live music, and dynamic physicality, Gauteng (for Ebenhaezer) moves fluidly between humor, satire, and heartbreak.
 It is both a love letter and an elegy: a meditation on loss, survival, and creative endurance.
-Gauteng (for Ebenheizer) invites audiences to witness a city’s pulse, its fractures, and its undying capacity for song, memory, and connection.
+Gauteng (for Ebenhaezer) invites audiences to witness a city’s pulse, its fractures, and its undying capacity for song, memory, and connection.

 In Ndijongiwe / I’m Being Looked at, Zimba, the director/curator and dramaturge, interrogates Black male masculinity in South African townships, looking at the relationship between body, space, and surveillance.
 It is an adaptation of a live art performance project entitled IMIZWA IXABANA NENGCINDEZELO YOMZIMBA (the dispute/altercation between body tension and feeling).
 The project is a durational performance of moving bodies navigating a confined space, under the surveillance of digital cameras positioned at various points in the space driven through text, song, and dance.

 Qondiswa James is a freelance cultural worker based in Johannesburg.
-An award-winning writer, performer, theatre-maker, installation artist, arts facilitator, scholar, and activist, her work engages the socio-political imagination to mobilize transgression.
+An award-winning writer, performer, theatre-maker, installation artist, arts facilitator, scholar, and activist, her work engages the socio-political imagination to mobilise transgression.

 She has staged public interventions at Infecting the City (Cape Town), Live Arts Festival, FNB Art Joburg, Centre for the Less Good Idea, Les Rencontres à L’échelle (France), A4 Arts Centre (China), and others.
 Her installations have featured at the Spier Light Art Festival and Stellenbosch Triennale.